 Meijke Balay-Mickelson is a second year math major who is passionate about sharing the beautiful ideas of mathematics.
+He is also a tutor and teaching assistant for AoPS.
 His research interests are complex and conformal geometry.
-His hobbies include programming puzzles, piano, and baduk.

 Oleg Gleizer Dr. Gleizer is a pedagogical innovator.
 His daily job is creating the 21st century math curriculum.
 Dr. Gleizer takes the best from the great text-books and teachers of the past, mostly Russian and American, and adds the math typically taught in college, adjusting it to the cognitive level of his students, from kindergarten to 12th grade.

 Dr. Gleizer has graduated with honors from the Department of Mathematics and Mechanics at Moscow State University, got his Ph.D. in math at Northeastern University, and was a Post.
 Doc. and assistant professor at UCLA Department of Mathematics.
 Dr. Gleizer works as Chief Curriculum

 Developer and Lead Instructor at Los Angeles Math Circle for the past seven years.